bobanetwork/boba_legacy/boba_documentation/developer/documentation.md

 GitBook disregards the top level header (`# Title`) in the `.md` file and instead will give that page the title defined in the `SUMMARY.md` file that determines the GitBook table of contents and file menu.
 In general, top level headers are not that critical, so best leave them out of the `.md` file unless you want pages in GitBook to have 2 different titles at the top.

+## Table of Contents

+The GitBook TOC and navigation, including order, is completely defined by the `SUMMARY.md` file.
+White space matters!
+To add a new entry to the TOC, add it to the `SUMMARY.md` file.

 ## Headers

 For all `.md` files, please a description header to the file: